-A list of Node objects representing the sources to be used by this builder function to build the targets.
+A list of Node objects representing the sources to be used by this function to build the targets.
 The file names of these source(s) may be extracted using the Python str function.

 The construction environment used for building the target(s).
-The builder function may use any of the environment's construction variables in any way to affect how it builds the targets.
+The function may use any of the environment's construction variables in any way to affect how it builds the targets.

-The builder function must return a 0 or None value if the target(s) are built successfully.
-The builder function may raise an exception or return any non-zero value to indicate that the build is unsuccessful.
+The function will be constructed as a SCons FunctionAction and must return a 0 or None value if the target(s) are built successfully.
+The function may raise an exception or return any non-zero value to indicate that the build is unsuccessful.
+For more information on Actions see the Action Objects section of the man page.